With Treatment

 Services provided:

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is an inpatient treatment center in Arlington, VA that is situated in the 22203 zip code.
-It provides long term rehab, long term residential rehab and residential detoxification.
-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center provides services to men.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is an inpatient rehab facility in Arlington, Virginia that is located in the 22203 zip code.
+It includes residential rehab, short term inpatient rehab and residential long term rehab.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center offers treatment to men.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County